 Services, Fees, Medicaid and Funding for ADAP

-ADAP Plus covers a full range of HIV Primary Care services, provided on an out-patient ambulatory basis, including an annual comprehensive medical evaluation, clinical HIV disease (CD4+) monitoring, and the treatment of both HIV and non-HIV related illness.
+ADAP Plus covers a full range of HIV Primary Care services, provided on an out-patient ambulatory basis, including an annual comprehensive medical evaluation, HIV disease monitoring, and the treatment of both HIV and non-HIV related illness.

 Services covered through the HIV Home Care Program include: skilled nursing, personal care, homemaker and home health aid services; intravenous medications and supplies and durable medical equipment.
 A maximum lifetime benefit of $30,000 for home care services is allowed.